Learn how to find, grow, harvest, cook, and store dragon tongue beans in this comprehensive guide!

 These Beans are Nutritious!

 Dragon bush beans are beautiful and full of nutrients.
-The light cream to greenish-yellow pods reach up to 8 inches long and have purple stripes which are full of health-promoting phytonutrients, like antioxidants beta carotene, and anthocyanins.
+The light cream to greenish-yellow pods reach up to 8 inches long and have purple stripes full of health-promoting phytonutrients, like antioxidants, beta carotene, and anthocyanins.

 Remember: the darker the color, the higher the nutritional value.

-Like other types of bush beans, dragon tongue beans are fiber-rich, whole plant foods.
-These nutrient-packed veggies contain vitamin C, vitamin A, vitamin K, folate, and potassium.
+Like other types of bush beans, dragon tongue beans are fiber-rich, whole-plant foods.
+These nutrient-packed veggies contain vitamins C, A, K, folate, and potassium.

 Importantly, including these foods in your garden will contribute to your health and nutrition goals.
 Keep scrolling for a dragon tongue beans recipe.